codesoap/mycolog/docs/README.md

 at [the GitHub page](https://github.com/codesoap/mycolog?tab=readme-ov-file#installation).

 # Backups
-mycolog stores all its data in a single file.
-On Windows you'll find it in your user profile folder, usually `C:\Users\<your-username>\mycolog.sqlite3`.
-Make sure to create backups of this file, so that your data is not lost when your computer breaks.
+mycolog stores all its data in a single directory called "mycolog".
+On Windows you'll find it in your user profile folder, usually `C:\Users\<your-username>\mycolog\`.
+Make sure to create backups of this directory, so that your data is not lost when your computer breaks.

-On Linux and other unix-like operating systems, you'll find the file at `XDG_DATA_HOME`, if this environment variable is set.
-Otherwise it will be located at `~/.local/share/mycolog.sqlite3`.
+On Linux and other unix-like operating systems, you'll find it inside `XDG_DATA_HOME`, if this environment variable is set.
+Otherwise it will be located at `~/.local/share/mycolog`.

 # Screenshots
 ![screenshot of overview page](https://github.com/codesoap/mycolog/releases/download/v0.3.0/overview.png)